Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your speed and where you get the ticket will affect insurance rate changes.

 Updated .
 What changed?

-Getting a speeding ticket leads your insurer to see you as an increased risk on the road.
-In most cases, expect to see hefty rate increases after your violation for up to three years.
-But if it’s your first violation on an otherwise clean record, you could minimize the effects on your premium.
+Getting a speeding ticket leads your insurer to see you as a higher risk than other drivers on the road.
+In most cases, expect a hefty rate hike after your violation for up to three years.
+But if it’s your first violation, you could minimize the effects on your premium.

 How does car insurance change after a speeding ticket?

 You probably won’t see a change right away.
-But if your provider pulls your motor vehicle record, one violation could be enough to remove your safe driver discount and possibly raise your premium.
-How your insurance company responds depends on your age, how much over the speed limit you were going and your past driving record.
+But if your insurance company pulls your driving record, one violation could remove your safe driver discount and raise your premium.
+How your insurance company responds depends on your age, the speed that you were driving and your driving record.

 - Speed matters.
-The amount of any premium increase is related to how many points you have against your license or how fast you were going relative to the speed limit.
-Additionally, speeding on the highway could carry an additional penalty because of how fast traffic moves already.
+Your premium increase is related to how many points you have against your license or how much you were speeding.
+Also, speeding on the highway could carry an extra penalty because of how fast traffic moves there.

 - Age matters.
-Getting a ticket as a teen driver, or even as a driver younger than age 25, is a much bigger deal.
-This is mostly because insurers already see you as a risk to insure.
+Getting a ticket as a teen or driver younger than age 25 can raise premiums even higher than other drivers because insurance companies already see you as high risk.

 - Your first ticket isn’t a big deal.
-If this is your first speeding ticket and you have an otherwise clean driving record, your insurance company may be willing to overlook the incident.
-You still may lose any safe driver discounts you have.
+If you have an otherwise clean driving record with no history of speeding, your insurance company might overlook the incident.
+But you may lose your safe driver discount.

 - Ticket forgiveness can help.
-Some companies advertise a ticket forgiveness add-on to your auto policy, meaning you’re paying a little extra every month to ensure that you don’t have a large premium increase if you do get a speeding ticket down the road.
+Some companies advertise a ticket forgiveness add-on to your auto policy.
+You’ll pay a little extra to ensure that you don’t have a large premium increase if you get a speeding ticket down the road.